 When I think of the “best burger”, there’s only one that comes to mind.
 Any guesses?

 Let me give you one little hint:

 Still not sure?
 Okay, maybe one more clue:

-In case you haven’t figure it out yet, it’s no other In-N-Out Burger.
+In case you haven’t figured it out yet, it’s no In-N-Out Burger.
 If you’ve never been to the blog (shame on you), then you don’t know about my

 When people tell me that they don’t like In-N-Out, I take it personally as if they’re insulting my Filipino mother’s cooking – don’t mess with momma!

 I don’t know why exactly.
 I just know I love it so much and can’t imagine why anybody else wouldn’t love it, too.